 Dealspotr Shortcut: By taking overall engagement into account as opposed to just the number of social media followers, the Dealspotr Marketplace effectively weeds out any fake influencers.

-At this point in the process you’ve spent some time on various social platforms and in Google looking up information on your influencer.
+At this point in the process you’ve spent some time on various social platforms and in Google looking up information to for your social media influencer audit.
 You’ve likely come across other people discussing the influencer - whether in their own post comments or on other channels.

 What’s the general consensus on your influencer?
 Do people have primarily good or bad things to say, or is it a reasonable mix of both?